-A moonphase watch typically has two dials: one showing time, minutes, hours and seconds; another with a rotating vernier scale which displays lunar month (moon), days elapsed since last new moon; days elapsed until next new moon; day of week for sunrise and sunset times over three years at any latitude on Earth.
+A moonphase watch typically has two dials: one showing time, minutes, hours and seconds; another with a rotating vernier scale which displays lunar month (moon), days elapsed since the last new moon; days elapsed until the next new moon; day of the week for sunrise and sunset times over three years at any latitude on Earth.

 Moonphase watches are often considered to be luxury items.
 And most have features that make them more expensive than other types of watches.
 They also require much more maintenance than regular wristwatches.
 Because they need to be adjusted every so often in order to accurately reflect the current solar and lunar cycles.

 Why You Need a Moonphase Watch?

 The moonphase watch is an excellent timepiece to have for those who are seeking a more elegant and sophisticated accessory.
 This type of watch needs to be wound daily, but it can keep track of the date, month, day, year and phases of the moon as well as other astronomical occurrences.
 It’s a great way to know what time it is at night when you don’t want your phone on or need help finding out how long until sunrise!